beacon-biosignals/OndaFormat/README.md

 - ...enable metadata, annotations etc. to be stored and processed separately from raw signal artifacts without significant file system overhead.
 - ...enable extensibility without sacrificing interpretability.
 New signal encodings, annotations, compression formats, etc. should all be user-definable by design.
 - ...be simple enough that a decent programmer (with Google access) should be able to fully interpret (and write performant parsers for) an Onda dataset without ever reading Onda documentation.

+### Onda is not...

+- ...a file format.
+Onda allows dataset authors to utilize whatever file format is most appropriate for a given signal, as long as the author provides a mechanism to deserialize sample data from that format to a standardized interleaved LPCM representation.
+- ...a database.
+The majority of an Onda dataset's mandated metadata is stored in a single, monolithic JSON-like manifest containing recording information, signal descriptions, annotations etc. This simple structure is tailored towards Onda's target regimes (see above), and is not intended to serve as a persistent backend for external services/applications.
+- ...an analytics platform.
+Onda seeks to provide a data model that is purposefully structured to enable various sorts of analysis, but the format itself does not mandate/describe any specific implementation of analysis utilities.

 ## Specification